 We work with the public, private and voluntary sectors and with people of all ages and from all backgrounds in very diverse settings (in galleries, museums, woodlands, hospitals, Universities and FE colleges, schools, nurseries, groups with special educational needs, with property developers and even our local waste management centre!).
-We have developed close links with the University of Cambridge Faculty of Education through programmes of joint research and professional development workshops and courses for both educators and artists.
+We have developed close links with colleagues at Anglia Ruskin University and at the University of Cambridge Faculty of Education through programmes of joint research and professional development workshops and courses for both educators and artists.
 A full list of our partners and funders is here.

 Thinking about our work

 We are continuously seeking to understand (and challenge commonly held notions of) what it means to be creative, where creative experiences can happen and how creative practice can be understood.
 Further details on current research is here.